ycandau/tweeter/README.md

 - The `new tweet form` slides up and down when the `compose button` in the navigation bar  is pressed.
 - The `textarea` in the form is automatically focused on slide down.
-- A second lower button appears when the `main` area is scrolled down from the top.
+- A second button appears in the lower right corner when the `main` area is scrolled down.
 - Pressing this button scrolls back to the top of the `main` area.
 - This also slides down the `new tweet form` if necessary.
 - Only one of the two buttons is shown at a time: